 What is a cultural fit?

-Diversity = innovation
+Diversity leads to innovation

 This can be achieved by keeping in mind that a healthy mix of personalities, nationalities, ages and personal working styles leads to a robust and inventive workforce.
-During interviews, hiring managers would benefit from taking a more holistic approach by assessing a person on their performance throughout the entire interviewing process.
+During interviews, hiring managers may benefit from taking a more holistic approach by assessing a person on their performance throughout the entire interviewing process.
 Often a candidate may not immediately conform to a cultural fit template from the outset, but some well-thought-out questions could help employers probe beneath the surface and uncover a gem.